4th Swansea Perinatal Symposium

 Thursday 17th May 2018, Liberty Stadium, Swansea Follow @SWAPSconf

-Registration is now open!!
+Registration will close on Friday the 11th of May 2018.
+Please note we are unable to accept on-site registration.
 For more information visit the registration page or download the application form here

 - Professor Karen Puopolo – Associate Professor of Clinical Pediatrics , Perlman School of Medicine & Medical Director, CHOP Newborn Care at Pennsylvania Hospital, USA